pythagoras-19/rustified/README.md

 # Bugs
 - separate the ellipse from the square
 # TODO
+- eliminate hardcoded boundaries in draw() with translations

 # Foundational Rust Principles
 ### Rust solves memory leak problems with ease